lewcastles/RB101/study/written/notes_exam_summary.md

 * Answer with extreme precision. eg., say "method definition" or "method invocation" as opposed to just "method". _**Precise definitions, return, mutation, output & side effects**_
 * Highlight specific syntactical convention / technical observations where relevant to the question i.e the fact do..end signifies a block is important if we talk about scoping rules inside said block.
 * Keep text readable, use MD features to help.
 Block of text is a no-no.
-* If referencing code.Use irb.
+* If referencing code.
+Use irb.
 Check results and return values.
 Test cases.

-Recommended plan:

->1.
-Orientation (quick run through all the questions — 5 minutes)
->2.
-Reading carefully (!) assignments and answering them in order just in proper (not excessive) time
->3.
-(Second round of deeper elaborations of your answers — or at least some of the answers — in time which remains)
->4.
-Review (15–20 minutes)